ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 **Has Geometric Meaning**

 Geometrically, the multiplication of reals relates to area.
 Also it relates to scaling values larger and smaller.
 Also, the multiplication of complex numbers relates to rotation in the plane formed by a real and imaginary axis.
-So it seems reasonable that whatever we come up with for vector multiplication of vectors should have elements of those things.
+So it seems reasonable that whatever we come up with for vector multiplication of vectors could have elements of both of those things.

-**Binary Operations Work the Same as Real Number Multiplication**
+**Should Work the Same as Regular Number Multiplication**

-Ideally we could work algebraically with vector multiplication the same as we do with real numbers.
+Ideally we could work algebraically with vector multiplication the same as we do with regular numbers.
 No special rules to remember.
 When we say that, we mean we want them to support the same set of properties.

 _Properties of Multiplication_

 Commutative Property: $$ \vc{a}\vc{b} = \vc{b}\vc{a} $$
 Associative Property: $$ \vc{a}(\vc{b}\vc{c}) = (\vc{a}\vc{b})\vc{c} $$
 Distributive Property: $$ \vc{a} (\vc{b} + \vc{c} ) = \vc{a}\vc{b} + \vc{a}\vc{c} $$
-Multiplicative Identity: $$ 1\vc{a} = \vc{a} $$ (Note that this is required for division to exist.)

 Many of these seem like they're stating the obvious, however its useful to be explicit when listing requirements.

 **Supports Division**

-When we say we want division to exist and work for vectors the same as it does for real numbers, we again mean we want them to support the same set of properties.
+When we say we want division to exist and work for vectors the same as it does for regular numbers, we again mean we want them to support the same set of properties.

 _Properties of Division_

+Multiplicative Identity: $$ 1\vc{a} = \vc{a} $$ (Note that this is required for division to exist.)
 Multiplicative Inverse (or reciprocal): $$ \vc{a} \vc{a}^{-1} = \vc{a}^{-1} \vc{a} = 1 $$

 Division is not commutative: $$ \vc{a} \div \vc{b} \neq \vc{b} \div \vc{a} $$